-(2) For additional information on this methodology see "Defined Terms and Conventions-Certain Defined Terms-GDP."

-- (3) Percentage change from previous year. - (4) Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force - (5) Open unemployment information for 2014 corresponds to the average of the last two quarters of the year.
+- (2) For additional information on this methodology see "Defined Terms and Conventions-Certain Defined Terms-GDP." - (3) Percentage change from previous year. - (4) Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force. - (5) Open unemployment information for 2014 corresponds to the average of the last two quarters of the year.
 See "The Economy-Employment and Labor-Employment." - (6) 2014-2017 revised data; 2018 preliminary data as indicated.
 All data conforms to IMF's 6th Edition of the Balance of Payments Manual.
-For further details of these methodologies and terminologies see "Implementación del Sexto Manual de Balanza de Pagos y Posición de Inversión Internacional del FMI en la República Dominicana" accessible on the webpage of the Central Bank.
-The information on the Central Bank's website is not incorporated by reference herein. - (7) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - (8) As presented in the above table, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - (9) Includes total revenue and foreign grants. - (10) Includes "Statistical Discrepancy" (difference between the overall balance and overall financing). - (11) The non-financial public sector includes the Central Government and non-financial public sector institutions (such as state-owned enterprises and other decentralized, government-owned institutions). - (12) Consolidated public sector debt.
-Excludes debt owed by Banco de Reservas to foreign creditors. - (13) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the holder's nationality. - (14) Net of Central Government liabilities held by the Central Bank.
+For further details of these methodologies and terminologies see "Implementación del Sexto Manual de Balanza de Pagos y Posición de Inversión Internacional del FMI en la República Dominicana" accessible on the website of the Central Bank (www.bancentral.gov.do).
+The information on the Central Bank's website is not incorporated by reference herein and does not form a part of this offering memorandum. - (7) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - (8) As presented, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - (9) Includes total revenue and grants. - (10) Includes "Statistical Discrepancy" (difference between the overall balance and overall financing). - (11) The non-financial public sector includes the Central Government and non-financial public sector entities (such as state-owned enterprises and other decentralized, government-owned entities). - (12) Consolidated public sector debt.
+Excludes debt owed by Banco de Reservas ("BanReservas") to foreign creditors. - (13) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the creditor's nationality. - (14) Net of Central Government liabilities owned by the Central Bank.